AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As an example, the ``GKB_len_list`` for MNIST Addition should be ``[2]``, since all pseudo labels in the example consist of two digits.
+As an example, the ``GKB_len_list`` for MNIST Addition should be ``[2]``, since all pseudo-labels in the example consist of two digits.
 Therefore, the construction of KB with GKB (``add_ground_kb``) of MNIST Addition would be as follows.
 As mentioned, the difference between this and the previously built ``add_kb`` lies only in the base class from which it is derived